ngrq123/same-space/README.md

 ## Reproducing Evaluation Results

-The evaluation results can be reproduced by loading the PyTorch model weights, running the validation dataset through the model, and calculating the binary cross-entropy loss.
+The evaluation results can be reproduced by loading the model checkpoint files, running the validation dataset through the model, and calculating the binary cross-entropy loss.

+The final model weights can be accessed from https://drive.google.com/file/d/1FhAUlhNjSD_IT85LmyGKPQxiA2Ut2mWD/view?usp=sharing (download and copy the `checkpoints` folder to the root folder of the repository)

+The code used to download the model checkpoint files and for calculating the evaluation metrics can be found in `model_download.py` and `model_inference.py` respectively.
+Before running `model_inference.py`, ensure that the dataset is downloaded into the `data` folder.

 ## References